dew-uff/versioned-prov/comparison.md

 ```

-Different from Plain PROV, PROV-Dictionary can define list elements with their positions, and can use a single statement, `wasDerivedByInsertionFrom`, to associate member entities to a collection entity.
+Different from Plain PROV, PROV-Dictionary can define list elements with their positions, and can use a single statement, `derivedByInsertionFrom`, to associate member entities to a collection entity.
 However, since it does not indicate the position of accesses, we still need to create extra entities to encode the position.
 Additionally, we also need a global `EmptyDictionary` entity for the derivation:
 ```
 entity(empty, [value="[]", type="EmptyDictionary"])